finset-io/gitplelive-voice-sdk/README.md

 ### Check Destination Session
 - Use to check that the destination session exists.
 Lets you determine if the destination is connected to the SDK.
   - Returns the boolean value. (true = session present, false = no session)
-  - <span style="color:red">**CAUTION!**</span> If multiple sessions are not created indiscriminately and explicitly disconnected, the session may remain.
+  - **CAUTION!** If multiple sessions are not created indiscriminately and explicitly disconnected, the session may remain.
 If possible, please use the **'disconnectUser()'** function to explicitly terminate the connection.
 ```javascript
 try {
   const flag = await gitpleLiveVoiceClient.checkSession("{Other USER ID}");